Top tips to stay warm at home, reduce your energy bills and cut carbon.

 Long term, the best way to heat your home cheaply is to stop waste and therefore reduce gas demand.
 Cutting how much energy you use is easy through insulation, smart heating controls and changing daily habits such as simply drawing curtains at night.

 The best way to stay warm, burn fewer fossil fuels and save money is through insulation.
 Just as you wouldn’t go out in the snow without wrapping up in a jacket and hat, you and your family will benefit from your home being wrapped up as well.
 Wall and roof insulation keep warmth inside so they will cut energy bills significantly and ensure you are heating your home and not the dark sky at night.

-Roof insulation is recommended to a depth of 27cm, which is nearly a foot, so it’s worth getting out your ladder to check the attic today.
-For cavity wall insulation, small beads are blown in to fill the cavity through a tiny hole in the wall, which is then filled in and there is a ten-year guarantee on the work.
+Roof insulation is recommended to a depth of 30cm, which is a foot, so it’s worth getting out your ladder to check the attic today.
+For cavity wall insulation, small beads are blown in to fill the cavity through tiny holes in the wall, which are then filled in and there is a ten-year guarantee on the work.
 Costs start from a few hundred pounds and could pay back this investment within a few years depending on your circumstances.
-Cavity wall insulation will also increase the energy performance certificate (EPC) of your house, which in turn increases its value.
+Cavity wall insulation will also increase the energy performance certificate (EPC) of your house, which in turn increases your property value.